stablekernel/aqueduct/source/docs/http/channel.md

 By contrast, if the request's path doesn't match '/users', the `Router` sends a 404 Not Found response and doesn't pass it to the `Authorizer`.
 Likewise, if the request isn't authorized, the `Authorizer` will send a 401 Unauthorized response and prevent it from being passed to the `UserController`.
 In other words, a request 'falls out' of the channel once a controller responds to it, so that no further controllers will receive it.

-!!! note "Linking"
+!!! note "Linking Controllers"
     The `link()` method takes a closure that creates a new controller.
-Each time a request passes a controller, the closure is invoked to create a new instance to handle the request.
+Some controllers get instantiated for each request, and others get reused for every request.
 See [the chapter on controllers](controller.md) for more information.

 ## Providing Services for Controllers